Samarth2709/WeatherProvider/README.md

 # WeatherProvider
-Provides the weather for a given city
+Provides the weather for a given city.
+Uses WeatherAPI to obtain weather data